danielshiplett/jhipster_uploader/README.md

 the required functions of the ng-flow client library.
 It will save all uploaded chunks/files into the src/main/webapp/assets directory.

+## Usage

+Run the application with 'mvn spring-boot:run'

+Go to the site.

+Log in as user/user.

+See the new Navbar item for 'Uploader' and click it.

+Upload a file.

 ## Description (or what you need to know)

 The basic idea is that the ng-flow client will get a new flow identifier at the